-When applied to digital resources, sovereignty is called Digital Sovereignty and includes a strategy to protect vital digital resources.
+When applied to digital resources, sovereignty is called Digital Sovereignty and includes a strategy to protect vital digital resources and assure digital capabilities.

 From a country perspective, Digital Sovereignty implies a strategic autonomy policy which relates to its willingness and readiness to protect its autonomy, to protect its values and principles, and to pursue its interests and goals, notwithstanding the need to interoperate.